Car Schematic Electrical Symbols

 Relating this to the real world of car repair, this means that you don't have to guess whether a relay is good or bad.

-You can check the terminals to verify the relay receives power.
-You can also verify the correct operation of the switch side of the relay.
-To drive my point home take a look at this page that focuses on a automotive air-conditioning relay that failed.
+Check the terminals to verify the relay receives power.
+Next, verify the correct operation of the switch side of the relay.
+To drive my point home take a look at this page that focuses on a failed automotive air-conditioning relay.

 I took close-up pictures with the cover removed so you can see exactly what I'm talking about.
 To find out what else this website covers you can visit the fix my old ride homepage or stop by and take a couple of our challenging automotive quizzes.